-This section wants to show how predictors do have different predictory power, which we can discuss without implicating any direction of causality.
-We measure so-called Variable Inclusion Proportions (VIP) after testing our baseline BART-MIA.
-We report visualization of their relative influence on Figure \ref{fig:incl_prop} while providing a standard deviation measured after running five random tests.
-Please note how averaging across multiple trials allows us to improve the stability of estimates, as in \cite{kapelner2013bartmachine}.
-For a different choice of method to catch relative importance of predictors, see also \citet{Joseph2020}.
-For the sake of visualization, we report only the predictors that register an inclusion proportion that is at least $1\%$.
+Thus, we report in Figure \ref{fig:incl_prop} a visualization of the VIPs accompanied by a standard deviation that is computed after running five different random tests.
+Please note how averaging across multiple trials allows us to improve the stability of estimates, as suggested by \cite{kapelner2013bartmachine}.
+For the sake of visualization, we report in Figure \ref{fig:incl_prop} only those predictors that register a VIP equal or higher than $1\%$.

-When we look at Figure \ref{fig:incl_prop}, we find that the best predictor of exporting status is a proxy of external economies of scale based on the presence of firms in the same industry and the same region, following suggestions by \cite{bernard1995exporters}.
-As we are in a pure prediction framework, we cannot say whether external economies of scale, measured in this way, are indeed a determinant of export status.
+When we look at Figure \ref{fig:incl_prop}, we document that the best predictor in our baseline exercise is the proxy we use for the existence of external economies of scale, which indicates the presence of other firms in the same industry and in the same region, as suggested by \cite{bernard1995exporters}.
+Once again, we want to stress that since we are in a pure prediction framework, we cannot say whether external economies of scale, measured in this way, are an actual determinant of export status.
 We cannot exclude reversal causality.
 On the one hand, it is indeed possible that local spillovers help neighbouring firms to start exporting after, for example, sharing infrastructures or intangible knowledge about foreign markets.
-On the other hand, we cannot exclude that firms in industries at a comparative advantage located in proximity before becoming exporters.
-It is beyond the scope of our analysis to unravel the endogeneity of this specific relationship or any other we find among predictors and the outcome.
-Suffice it to say that an industrial concentration of exporting firms in a geographical area is a good albeit not unique predictor of export status for the representative firm located in that area.
+On the other hand, it is possible that firms in industries at a comparative advantage locate in geographical proximity before becoming exporters.
+In any case, it is beyond the scope of our analysis to unravel the endogeneity of this specific relationship or any other we know we have among predictors and the outcome.
+Suffice it to say that the industrial concentration of exporting firms in a region of France is a good albeit not unique predictor of export status for the representative firm located in that area.